Russian grain exports

-Russian grain export - foreign trade operations for the sale of grain, primarily wheat grain to other countries, a traditional item of export income for Russia for centuries, providing the Russian Federation in the 21st century with leadership among the main grain suppliers to the world market along with the EU (2nd place 2019/20), United States (3rd place), Canada (4th place), Ukraine (5th place).
+The Russian grain export is the foreign trade operations for the sale of grain, primarily wheat grain, from Russia to other countries.
+Grain has been a traditional item of export income for Russia for centuries, providing the Russian Federation in the 21st century with leadership among the main grain suppliers to the world market along with the EU (2nd place 2019/20), United States (3rd place), Canada (4th place), Ukraine (5th place).

 Political aspects

 Historically, Russian wheat exports were preceded by wheat exports from the Black Sea steppes to Ancient Greece and Ancient Rome.
 The long existence of grain exports in this direction is associated with the peculiarities of the landscape of the Northern Black Sea region, which are extremely favorable for the growth of wheat.

 Grain export of Russia for a long time had not only economic, but also significant external and internal political importance for the country.
 It became the subject of public discussion and political speculation in various historical periods of the country's life.
 Since wheat has been one of the main Russian export goods for a long time, the proceeds from its sale were often used for cross-financing of other sectors of the economy, primarily industry.